Susan Gal: Honors and awards

+Gal co-authored Signs of Difference: Language and Ideology in Social Life (2019) with Judith T. Irvine.
+The book received the Edward Sapir Prize from the Society for Linguistic Anthropology in 2021.

 Gal received the Simon Guggenheim Memorial Fellowship in 2002 for the study of language ideologies and political authority during and after socialism, and has been awarded the SSRC-ACLS International Fellowship, as well as Fulbright and NIMH Fellowships.